howdyai/botkit/readme-studio.md

 Click the 'API' link on the left.
 Copy the contents in the field to the right of 'Use this with Botkit!'.
 Open a Terminal and paste the contents of that field into it.
-Replace _MY SLACK TOKEN_  with the API Token you got from Slack. it should look something like this:
+Replace '_MY SLACK TOKEN_'  with the API Token you got from Slack. it should look something like this:
 ```
 studio_token=fcfItRK5RtbGzBpnEVO8ygEwse2sOFBmkdkQTAEASNeoYDXQ5heP8pmkHERptvaz token=xoxb-53054538583-GO2vZLYk8qDKmuo8pMzuztKz node .